deuts/deuts.github.io/content/posts/most-faked-food/index.md

 summary: We need to be more vigilant the next time we do our groceries.
 slug: most-faked-food
 draft: false
+description: The video from Insider Business lists the 11 most faked foods in the world, such as truffles, maple syrup, wasabi, and parmesan cheese.
+The author reflects on their personal consumption, admitting to probably buying fake parmesan cheese, honey, and olive oil, and plans to be more cautious during future grocery trips.
 ---

 [Insider Business](https://www.youtube.com/watch?v=K0OtGIPRcAs) shows 11 of the most faked foods in the world, which include: